fmanuelgf/Mongo.GenericClient/README.md

 }
 ```

-Creating a collection (or just inserting data) ...
+Creating a collection (or just inserting data)

-using the repository
+- Using the repository
 ```C#
 await this.repository.Collection.InsertOneAsync(entity);
 ```

-using the service
+- Using the service
 ```C#
 await this.writeService.CreateAsync(entity);
 ```